 When evaluating the three competing prediction systems with respect to multivariate high-impact events, separate weight functions are chosen to emphasise the different heat levels.
 For example, when interest is on level two heat events, the weight is equal to one when the level two criteria in Table 2 are satisfied, and zero otherwise.
-Equation 13 is then used to construct a chaining function for the threshold-weighted energy and variogram scores from this weight function, with $z_0 = (25, 25, 25)$ for heat levels one, two, and three, and $z_0 = (27, 27, 27)$ for heat level four.
+Equation 13 is then used to construct a chaining function for the threshold-weighted energy and variogram scores from this weight function, with $z_0 = (25, 25, 25)$ for heat levels one, two, and three, and

+$z_0 = (27, 27, 27)$ for heat level four.

 For concision, only the threshold-weighted scores are presented here.
-The outcome-weighted scores cannot be readily applied to the multivariate ensemble forecasts without some appropriate smoothing, as discussed previously, while the vertically re-scaled scores are equivalent to the threshold-weighted scores for appropriate choices of $x_0$ .
+The outcome-weighted scores cannot be readily applied to the multivariate ensemble forecasts without some appropriate smoothing, as discussed previously, while the vertically re-scaled scores are equivalent to the threshold-weighted scores for appropriate choices of x_0 .
 Of course, the weighted scores could be calculated using alternative weight functions, though in this example there are fixed definitions of extreme heat events, providing obvious weight functions with which to emphasise these events when calculating multivariate forecast accuracy.

 The threshold-weighted energy and variogram scores with the above weight and chaining functions are displayed in Table 4.
 The scores corresponding to level one heat events are similar to those obtained from the unweighted ES and VS, while the climatological forecasts appear to perform best with respect to the most extreme heat level.
-COSMO-E forecasts appear to be significantly
+COSMO-E forecasts tend to be considerably less accurate than the alternative strategies when predicting the severity of level three or four heat events.